OddMagnet/NavigationSplitView-TCA-Example/README.md

 In this example we have 4 Reducers:
 The `AppReducer` is the root reducer of the app and holds the state for the other reducers.
-`SideBar`, `Content` and `Detail` reducer are for the respective parts of the `NavigationSplitView`
+`SideBar`, `Content` and `Detail` reducer's' are for the respective parts of the `NavigationSplitView`

 ### AppReducer

-The `AppReducer` listens for the selection of items (in the example genres and bands) and creates the sub-reducers state when something is selected.
+The `AppReducer` listens for the selection of items (in this example genres and bands) and creates the sub-reducers state when something is selected.

 ```swift
 import ComposableArchitecture